The Former Catalan Leader Carles Puigdemont Has Been Detained In Germany

 "The president was heading to Belgium to catch up, as always, at the disposal of Belgian justice," his lawyer added.

-Spain's supreme court has said that 25 Catalan leaders who have pushed for independence should be tried for rebellion, embezzlement or disobeying the state.
+Spain's Supreme Court has said that 25 Catalan leaders who have pushed for independence should be tried for rebellion, embezzlement, or disobeying the state.

-Major unrest, including allegations of police brutality in Barcelona, surrounded the independence referendum in Catalonia last year.

 Laura Silver is a reporter for BuzzFeed News and is based in London.